splunk/splunk-ps-apm-instrumentation/otel/README.md

 # Install the Splunk OpenTelemetry Connector

 ## Overview
 In this lab exercise, you will install and configure the Splunk OpenTelemetry Connector.
-All code instrumentation examples will send data to this connector to be forwarded to Splunk Application Performance Monitorin (APM).
+All code instrumentation examples will send data to this connector to be forwarded to Splunk Application Performance Monitoring (APM).

 Choose and complete one of the following options:
 1. Perform a manual installation of the Splunk OpenTelemetry Connector.